 You may be tempted to believe that the next generation of our digitally native Gen-Z-bred workforce is already equipped with all the digital skills they’ll ever need.
 That’s not always the case, though.

-Despite their hunger to learn, a significant amount of young people lack access to digital training, devices, and Wifi.
+Despite their hunger to learn, a significant amount of young people lack access to digital training, devices and WiFi.
 For those with access, mastering social media promotion is still not enough.
-Our modern workplace also requires an understanding of project management, analysis and presentation skills.
+Our modern workplaces also require an understanding of project management, analysis and presentation skills.

-The Digital For Youth (Enactus Programme), started by a group of University College Dublin students, is working hard to address this digital skills gap and aim to stave off unemployment by equipping students early on in life, it aims to stave off unemployment.
+Luckily, the Digital For Youth Enactus programme, started by a group of UCD students, is working hard to address this digital skills gap.
+By equipping students early on in life, it aims to stave off unemployment.

-In June 2020, an analysis by the CEDEFOP’s European Skills for Jobs Survey (ESJ Survey) revealed the share of people with low educational attainment or low skilled occupations who reported needing ICT skills (any level) to do their jobs is considerably greater than their EU counterparts.
+An analysis of Cedefop’s European Skills for Jobs Survey reveals the share of people with low educational attainment or low skilled occupations who report needing ICT skills to do their jobs is considerably greater for workers in Ireland than their EU counterparts.

 So how do we avoid the growing gap between a generational cognitive elite and those with no access to relevant digital skills?

 Digital for Youth wants to be a part of a working solution.
-The programme aims to equip students in transition year – the 4th year of secondary school – with digital skills to build their confidence in carving out a path for themselves.
+Its programme aims to equip students in transition year – the 4th year of secondary school – with digital skills.
+This will build their confidence in carving out a path for themselves.

-To do this, Digital for Youth provides social media marketing workshops, fostering the primary digital marketing competencies and presentation skills needed to help students prepare for working life.
+To do this, Digital for Youth provides social media marketing workshops, which foster the primary digital marketing competencies and presentation skills needed to help students prepare for working life.

-Aditi Mittal, Head of Partnerships at Digital for Youth at UCD and Teaching Volunteer, reveals the practical approach taken:
+Aditi Mittal, one of the teaching volunteers with Digital for Youth, reveals the practical approach taken.

-Students also get to impact Irish businesses by taking part in a group case study at the end of the module, where they apply skills learnt throughout the programme.
+Students also get to impact Irish businesses by taking part in a group case study at the end of the module.
+Here, they apply the skills they learned throughout the programme.

 Successful participants have begun to pay it forward, helping charities with their social media presence and engaging more people in turn.

-“Looking at the students being innovative and producing unique ideas inspires me.
-Having delivered more than eight workshops and taught 45+ students, the experience has been wonderful and fulfilling.
-As an international student, I have gotten to learn about the culture of Ireland through these classes.” says Aditi.
+“Looking at the students being innovative and producing unique ideas inspires me,” says Aditi.
+“The experience has been wonderful and fulfilling.
+As an international student, I have gotten to learn about the culture of Ireland through these classes”.

-Having run successful projects with Santa Sabina Dominican College, St Benildus College Secondary School and Portlaoise College, this award-winning programme is now being rolled out nationally.
+Having run successful projects with Santa Sabina Dominican College, St. Benildus College Secondary School and Portlaoise College, this award-winning programme is now being rolled out nationally.

-The total cost per student is only €20 for students from Private and Public schools.
+The total cost per student is only €20 for both public and private schools.
 The programme takes full responsibility for module delivery, including marketing to students.
-Classes will also be delivered free of cost for DEIS schools.
+Classes are also delivered free of cost to DEIS schools.

-Upon completion, each student will be awarded accreditation that covers essential digital marketing, design, presentation skills, analytics and client management.
+Upon completion, each student receives accreditation that covers essential digital marketing, design, presentation skills, analytics and client management.